-Here are a list of common questions and answers – please feel free to contact us if this section doesn’t answer your particular question.
+Here is a list of frequently asked questions (FAQs) and answers – please feel free to contact us at ACWG@gov.scot if this section doesn’t answer your particular question.

 The First Minister’s National Advisory Council on Women and Girls (NACWG) has been established to help with the culture change that is required to progress gender equality, and to advise the First Minister on what action to take.

 - Play a key leadership role in raising our awareness as a nation of gender inequality and the wide range of related issues experienced by women and girls in Scotland today.

 - Act as a champion for positive progress and policies where these are making a meaningful difference to women and girls’ lives; and encouraging Scotland to build on any success to become a beacon for gender equality.

 - Act as a catalyst for change by providing a challenging voice to the First Minister and her team, where there are gaps in the work being undertaken to address gender.